wlad-svennik/la-vis/readme.md

 A *positive-definite symmetric matrix* can be depicted as an ellipse in 2-dimensions, or an ellipsoid in 3-dimensions.
 Formally, this follows from the spectral theorem.

-A $2 \times 2$ triangular matrix can be depicted as a 3D coordinate.
+A *2x2* triangular matrix can be depicted as a 3D coordinate.

 ## TODO

 -   Move away from Python into Javascript.
 This should enable interactivity in the browser.
 -   Visualise QR algorithm with Wilkinson shifts.
 Each iteration is *discontinuous* as opposed to *continuous*.
 The input matrix should be depicted as an ellipse.
 The output matrix should be depicted as an ellipse.
--   Visualise Cholesky decomposition for $2 \times 2$ matrices.
+-   Visualise Cholesky decomposition for *2x2* matrices.
 The input matrix should be depicted as an ellipse.
 The output triangular matrix should be depicted as a point in 3-dimensional space.
--   Visualise the Lanczos algorithm for $3 \times 3$ matrices.
+-   Visualise the Lanczos algorithm for *3x3* matrices.
 The input matrix should be depicted as an ellipsoid.
 What output would be useful is *to be determined*.